-16.03 As used in this Section 16, the following words and terms shall be defined as hereinafter set forth:

-A. "Operating Year" shall mean each calendar year, or other period of twelve (12) months as hereinafter may be adopted by Landlord as its fiscal year, occurring during the Term of the Lease.

-B. "Operating Expense Allowance" shall mean and equal the monthly amount set forth in Section 16.01 above, subject to adjustment based on any Operating Expense Adjustment as set forth above.

-C. "Operating Expense Statement" shall mean a statement in writing signed by Landlord, setting forth in reasonable detail (i) the Operating Expense for the preceding Operating Year; (ii) the Operating Expense Allowance; and (iii) the Tenant's Operating Expense Adjustment for such Operating Year or portion thereof.
+- 16.03 As used in this Section 16, the following words and terms shall be defined as hereinafter set forth: - A. "Operating Year" shall mean each calendar year, or other period of twelve (12) months as hereinafter may be adopted by Landlord as its fiscal year, occurring during the Term of the Lease. - B. "Operating Expense Allowance" shall mean and equal the monthly amount set forth in Section 16.01 above, subject to adjustment based on any Operating Expense Adjustment as set forth above. - C. "Operating Expense Statement" shall mean a statement in writing signed by Landlord, setting forth in reasonable detail (i) the Operating Expense for the preceding Operating Year; (ii) the Operating Expense Allowance; and (iii) the Tenant's Operating Expense Adjustment for such Operating Year or portion thereof.
 The Operating Expense Statement for each Operating Year shall be available for inspection by Tenant at Landlord's office during normal business hours.

-D. "Operating Expenses" shall mean the following expenses incurred by the Landlord in connection with the operation, repair and maintenance of the Premises, Building, and Property: (i) real estate taxes and other taxes or charges levied in lieu of such taxes, general and special public assessments, charges imposed by any governmental authority pursuant to anti-pollution or environmental legislation, taxes on the rentals of the Building or the use, occupancy or renting of space therein, and any costs associated with disputing such taxes; (ii) premiums and fees for fire and extended coverage insurance, insurance against loss or rentals for space in the Building and any other insurance Landlord is required to carry pursuant to this Lease and by its lender, all in amounts and coverages (with additional policies against additional risks) as may be required by Landlord or its lender; (iii) water and sever service charges; (iv) all maintenance and repair costs that are Landlord's responsibility as set forth herein (except for those costs that are Landlord's responsibility as set forth herein (except for those costs that are Landlord's responsibility as and payroll taxes and contributions to any social security, unemployment insurance, welfare, pension or similar fund and payments for other fringe benefits required by law, union agreement or otherwise made to or on behalf of all employees of Landlord performing services rendered in connection with the operation and maintenance of the Building and Property, including, without limitation, payments made directly to or through independent contractors for performance of such services or for servicing or maintenance; (vi) management fees payable to the managing agent for the Building in the amount of five percent (5%) of gross Rent; and (vii) any and all other costs and expenses of Landlord incurred in connection with the operation, repair, and maintenance of the Building and Property all in accordance with generally accepted accounting principles ("GAAP") consistently appli
+D. "Operating Expenses" shall mean the following expenses incurred by the Landlord in connection with the operation, repair and maintenance of the Premises, Building, and Property: (i) real estate taxes and other taxes or charges levied in lieu of such taxes, general and special public assessments, charges imposed by any governmental authority pursuant to anti-pollution or environmental legislation, taxes on the rentals of the Building or the use, occupancy or renting of space therein, and any costs associated with disputing such taxes; (ii) premiums and fees for fire and extended coverage insurance, insurance against loss or rentals for space in the Building and any other insurance Landlord is required to carry pursuant to this Lease and by its lender, all in amounts and coverages (with additional policies against additional risks) as may be required by Landlord or its lender; (iii) water and sewer service charges; (iv) all maintenance and repair costs that are Landlord's responsibility as set forth herein (except for those costs that are Landlord's responsibility pursuant to Section 15.01(b) which shall not be included as Operating Expenses), including, but not limited to, the costs of all labor, materials, and supplies incidental thereto; (v) wages, salaries, fees and other compensation and payments and payroll taxes and contributions to any social security, unemployment insurance, welfare, pension or similar fund and payments for other fringe benefits required by law, union agreement or otherwise made to or on behalf of all employees of Landlord performing services rendered in connection with the operation and maintenance of the Building and Property, including, without limitation, payments made directly to or through independent contractors for performance of such services or for servicing or maintenance contracts; (vi) management fees payable to the managing agent for the Building in the amount of five percent (5%) of gross Rent; and (vii) any and all other costs and expenses of Landlord incurred in conne